 Appointment of a tax representative

-The granting or refusal of approval will be notified in written form to your representative.
-This approval may be withdrawn at any moment if the representative fails to fulfil his or her personal obligations, or if he or she habitually submits refund claims that contain errors or which run counter to the legislation in force.
+Accreditation may be withdrawn at any moment if the representative fails to fulfil their personal obligations, or if they habitually submit refund claims that contain numerous errors or break the law.

 Refer to notice 3560-B-SD to learn more.